 - Fatal drug overdose has been the leading method of unnatural death in Virginia since 2013 - Opioids, specifically illicit fentanyl, have been the driving force behind the large increases in fatal overdoses since 2013 - In 2015 statewide, the number of illicit opioids deaths surpassed prescription (Rx) opioid deaths.
-This trend continued at a greater magnitude in 2016 to present - There has not been a significant increase or decrease in fatal prescription (Rx) opioid overdoses over the 15-year time span (2007-2021) - Fentanyl (prescription, illicit, and/or analogs) caused or contributed to death in 76.4% of all fatal overdoses in 2021 - Fatal non-opioid illicit drug overdoses are on the rise.
-In 2021 compared to 2020, fatal cocaine overdoses increased 24.0% and fatal methamphetamine overdoses increased 41.6%
+This trend continued at a greater magnitude in 2016 to present - From 2007-2021, there wasn't a significant increase or decrease in fatal prescription (Rx) opioid overdoses; however, in 2022, there was a substantial drop in Rx opioid overdoses compared to the past 15-year span - Fentanyl (prescription, illicit, and/or analogs) caused or contributed to death in 75.8% of all fatal overdoses in 2022 (preliminary numbers) - Fatal non-opioid illicit drug overdoses are on the rise.
+Preliminary numbers for 2022 demonstrated that fatal cocaine overdoses increased 20.1% and fatal methamphetamine overdoses increased 3.6% compared to 2021